teapot9/cos/README.md

 ### Utilities

- - `./boot`: script to boot the kernel
+ - `scripts/qemu`: scripts to boot the kernel
-   - `./boot efi ARGS`: starts kernel with QEMU (ARGS are passed to QEMU)
-   - `./boot egdb ARGS`: starts GDB and use the `uefi.py` lib to debug kernel
+ - `scripts/gdb`: scripts to run gdb to debug the kernel (with helpers)
+   - helper command `qq`: kill kernel and quit
+   - helper command `rbreakif`: like `rbreak` but supports a condition
+ - `scripts/screen`: scripts to run gdb and qemu in a screen session
- - `uefi.py`: GDB library to load kernel symbols during boot
+ - `scripts/gdb/qemu-efi.py`: GDB library to load kernel symbols during boot
-   - GDB command `efi`: automatically called by `./boot egdb`:
+   - GDB command `efi`: automatically called by `./scripts/gdb/qemu-efi`:
      - load kernel symbols to 2 positions:
        - the address where EFI has loaded the kernel
        - the address where the kernel relocates
-     - read the `auto.gdb` file
-   - GDB command `qq`: kill kernel and quit
-   - GDB command `rbreakif`: like `rbreak` but supports a condition
- - `auto.gdb`: commands to run automatically by `uefi.py`
-   - lines starting with `#` are ignored
-   - lines starting with `@` don't produce output to GDB console
-   - lines starting with `*` are executed on when breakpoint is reached (last created breakpoint)
-   - other lines are executed normally

 ## Build